 Once you locate the relevant email within your itris inbox you'll have the Create New option, where you can choose to create the new applicant from the email body text or an attachment (e.g. CV).

 When adding an applicant from an email, you will get an additional tab in the creation window called Email, from here you can drag and drop (or copy and paste) data into the new applicant window.
-This will be useful if the applicant has included a summary about themselves or information pertaining to their preferences.
+This will be useful if the applicant has included a summary about themselves or information pertaining to their preferences, such as; salary sought or work location preference.

 The CV text will be displayed on the applicant record once created and the original CV document linked to the applicant.